-The New England Builders’ Ball is a party celebrating small frame builders of New England and exhibiting their work.
+The New England Builders’ Ball is a party that exhibits and celebrates the work of the Northeast’s small frame builders.

-New England has a grand history of bicycle building and innovation.
-Pierre Lallement, considered the father of the bicycle, worked in Connecticut and Boston.
+The northeastern U.S. has a grand history of bicycle building and innovation.
+Considered the father of the bicycle, Pierre Lallement, worked in Connecticut and Boston.
 The North American bike industry started with Colonel Pope’s factory in Hartford in the 1870s.
-Aegis Bicycles (of Maine) in 1986 became the first U.S. company to make carbon monocoque frames, and in 1987 Merlin Metalworks was founded, a pioneer in titanium frame fabrication.
-New England continues to be a leader in quality bespoke bicycle building, with many brands known far and wide.
-The only place in our region to see the work of these builders, all in one place, is the New England Builders Ball.
+Aegis Bicycles (of Maine) became the first U.S. company to make carbon monocoque frames in 1986.
+Merlin Metalworks, pioneer in titanium frame fabrication, was founded in 1987.